NSuer/Visual_Interfaces_Project_2/README.md

 https://nsuer.github.io/Visual_Interfaces_Project_2/

 ## AI and Collaboration
-- Some of us use github copilot when we program.
+Some of us use github copilot when we program.
 This is used more as an autocomplete tool rather than asking it to write code for us.
-- TODO Ryan TODO Caleb - Add any other AI tools used

 ## Demo Video
-TODO Ryan TODO Caleb TODO Nate - Add a demo video, probabvly upload to youtube and then link here
+Check out our personal webpages for this.